There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 One day, following an exhausting debugging session, computer programmer Ichirou Suzuki awakens and discovers he is in an alternate realm, now as a young person named Satou.

-He also finds out that the world looks like a competition and a strong group of lizard men is coming towards him to overcome his character, who is at Level 1.
+He also discovers that the world appears to be a contest, and a powerful gathering of reptile individuals is approaching him to defeat his character, who is at Level 1.

-Satou kills a group of enemies with a skill called Meteor Shower and reaches Lvl 310, which is much higher than the maximum level allowed in the game.
+Satou defeats a bunch of foes using a move named Meteor Shower and reaches Level 310, way past the highest level permitted in the game.

 This MC goes from one place to another, eating delicacies and saving damsels in distress while exterminating some trifling demon lords along the way.